monfla00/meetup-presentations/2016-hello-lean/content.md

 > and btw. did I mention it's not about the tool?

 Note:
  Yes, they are still in use...
- Problem statement: DB changes are rolled out manually by the developer or by an environment management team.
+Often DB changes are rolled out manually by the developer or by an environment management team.
 Environments are in an inconsistent state.

 ---